-17. (i.)
-The ball, when in play, may be taken in hand and held for any length of time, but shall not be carried further than is necessary for a kick, unless the player strikes it against the ground at least once in every ten yards, which need not be in a straight line; that is, he may turn and dodge.
-A player may strike the ball against the ground, either by lowering it on the ground or by touching the ground with the ball without taking his hands from the ball.
+- 17. (i.)
+The ball, when in play, may be taken in hand and held for any length of time, but shall not be carried further than is necessary for a kick, unless the player strikes it against the ground at least once in every ten yards, which need not be in a straight line; that is he may turn and dodge.
+A player may strike the ball against the ground, either by lowering it on the ground or by touching the ground with the ball without taking his hands from the ball. - (ii.)

-(ii.)
 A player who runs less than ten yards with the ball without striking it on the ground, hits it over an opponent's head, and then catches it, cannot run an extra ten yards without striking the ball on the ground.
-He must immediately either strike the ball on the ground or take his kick.

-(iii.)
-A player with the ball in hand, who tries to pass an opponent, or a player who is in possession of the ball, must at once kick or hit the ball when held by an opponent.
-If he fails to kick or hit or drop the ball, a free kick shall be awarded against him.
-(Altered Council, Nov., 1929.)
+He must immediately either strike the ball on the ground or take his kick. - (iii.)
+A player with the ball in hand, who tries to pass an opponent, or a player who is in possession of the ball, must at once kick, handball, or drop the ball so as to relinquish possession of it when he is held by an opponent. - (iv.)
+Bouncing the ball is not relinquishing possession. - (v.)
+A player who lies on or over the ball when it is on the ground shall be deemed to be in possession of the ball.